Current trainees (L to R): Laurie Steffen, Alex Lucas, and Neha Goyal

 the National Cancer Institute

-The Post-Doctoral Training Grant in Cancer Survivorship at the Comprehensive Cancer Center of Wake Forest University prepares trainees to become independent research investigators in the field of cancer prevention and control, with a particular focus on cancer survivorship.
+The Post-Doctoral Training Program in Cancer Survivorship at the Comprehensive Cancer Center of Wake Forest Baptist Medical Center prepares trainees to become independent research investigators in the field of cancer prevention and control, with a particular focus on cancer survivorship.
 The growing field of cancer survivorship research includes a broad range of areas such as health-related quality of life, lifestyle/behavior change, symptom management, access to treatment, health disparities, complementary and alternative interventions, late effects and clinical care.

 Features of the Program